-Tim Carpenter – Director of Choral Music
+Tim Carpenter – Director of Music

 Tim joined St Paul’s as director of vocal music, organist, choirmaster and musical director of school productions.
 He also teaches scholarship music.
 An outstanding musician in his own right, Tim was educated at St Peter’s where he was selected to sing in the New Zealand Secondary Schools Choir.
 He has Grade 8 qualification in the organ, piano and singing (all with distinction) and LRSM (distinction) in cello.
 He has a Bachelor of Music (performance cello) from the University of Waikato, an Honours degree (in organ) from the University of Auckland and has just completed his masters with first class honours in conducting.
 Tim is in demand around the country as a freelance conductor, working regularly with ensembles such as Opera Otago, Manakau Symphony Orchestra and Opus Orchestra.
 In Hamilton, he is the Musical Director of the Hamilton Civic Choir and in 2017, the Musical Director of Hamilton Operatic’s production of Mary Poppins.
-He is also undertaking his Diploma of Teaching at the University of Waikato.
+He also holds a Diploma of Teaching from the University of Waikato.

 Nigel Williams – Director of Vocal Performance and Chapel Organist

 Nigel is a New Zealand composer of choral and organ music.
 He has composed work for choirs in Ireland and USA, St Peter’s Cathedral Hamilton, Baptist Church Kalamazoo and New Castle University Australia to name a few.
 He was recently commissioned to compose a festive hymn to mark the 375th anniversary of the first Baptist church in America.
 His work is well respected internationally.
 Selwyn College – which forms part of The University of Cambridge in the United Kingdom – have included his works in the college’s Lent term music list.
 He also has considerable experience as a singer and conductor of choral music.